teiniker/teiniker-lectures-embedded-softwaredesign/design-patterns/creational/dependency-injection/README.md

 ### Dependency Injection vs. Factory Method

-#### Purpose:

-* **Dependency Injection**: Externalizes object creation: dependencies are given to an object.
+Although they’re often mentioned together, they solve different problems at different levels of design.

-* **Factory Method**: Encapsulates object creation within a subclass, letting subclasses decide which concrete class to instantiate.
+* **Factory Method**: Subclasses decide which concrete object to create:
+    - A class should not need to know exactly which concrete class it must instantiate.
+    - Factory Method is about object creation.
+It encapsulates the logic of which class to create.
+    - Factory Method operates at the **class level**

+* **Dependency Injection**: An external entity provides an object with its dependencies
+    - A class should not be responsible for creating its own dependencies.
+    - Dependency Injection is about object wiring.
+It separates object usage from object creation and assembly.
+    - Dependency Injection operates at the **system level**

-#### Use Cases:
+**Typical Use Cases**:

+* **Factory Method**:
+    - Creating objects based on dynamic conditions.
+    - Object creation with additional logic.
+    - Avoiding direct dependency on concrete classes.

 * **Dependency Injection**:
     - Swapping implementations at runtime.
     - Unit testing with mocks or stubs.
     - Configurable behavior without changing code.
     - Reducing coupling in layered architectures.

-* **Factory Method**:
-    - Creating objects based on dynamic conditions.
-    - Object creation with additional logic.
-    - Avoiding direct dependency on concrete classes.

 ## References